Cordilleran ice sheet: Extent

 The ice extent covered almost all of the continental shelf north of the Strait of Juan de Fuca and south from approximately the southwestern third of the Yukon Territory.
-This included all of British Columbia, South Central Alaska, the Alaska Panhandle, and peninsula.
-The southern glacial maximums extended south to Washington state Washington around Olympia in the west and to Spokane, the Idaho Panhandle, and much of Western Montana at the eastern glacial edge.
+This included all of mainland British Columbia, South Central Alaska, the Alaska Panhandle, and peninsula.
+The southern glacial maximums extended south to Washington state near Olympia in the west and to Spokane, the Idaho Panhandle, and much of Western Montana at the eastern glacial edge.
 At its eastern end the Cordilleran ice sheet merged with the Laurentide Ice Sheet at the Continental Divide, forming an area of ice that contained one and a half times as much water as the Antarctic ice sheet does today.
 The ice sheet faded north of the Alaska Range because the climate was too dry to form glaciers.

 The ice sheet covered up to 1,500,000 sqkm at the Last Glacial Maximum and probably more than that in some previous periods, when it may have extended into the northeast extremity of Oregon and the Salmon River Mountains in Idaho.
 It is probable, though, that its northern margin also migrated south due to the influence of starvation caused by very low levels of precipitation.